The U.S. Attorney General's Office says three people are in custody accused of holding a woman and her child captive for more than two years.

-FORT HARRISON, Mont.
-(AP) — The eight-bed psychiatric wing for military veterans with severe cases of post-traumatic stress disorder has opened at the VA Montana hospital west of Helena more than a year after the $7 million hospital was completed.
+BILLINGS, Mont.
+(AP) — The eight-bed inpatient psychiatric wing at a new mental health hospital at Fort Harrison west of Helena is on target to open next month, more than a year after the hospital was completed.

 Information from: Billings Gazette, http://www.billingsgazette.com